kaustav-net/kaustav.net/about.md

 In my spare time you'll find me watching football matches (big fan of _FC Barcelona_), listening to music and playing video games.
 I can speak in English, Bengali and Hindi.

 Earlier, I was working for [Tata Consultancy Services](https://www.tcs.com/) and was interning at [Confirmtkt](https://www.confirmtkt.com/).

+In case you were wondering, the profile photo was captured from one of the thermal cameras which we have built at Tonbo Imaging.